At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 He doesn’t lure talent with rev-share promises.

-He doesn’t waste money chasing shiny objects.
+He doesn’t waste time/money chasing shiny objects.

 He avoids the dazzle of quick fixes, choosing instead to lay deep foundations, working from First Principles rather than an amalgamation of borrowed tactics.